 Everyone has experienced a moment of crisis when a computer fails.
 There are plenty of different reasons why you may find yourself in this situation, but regardless of the causes, it is a disaster for anyone.
 You can reinstall the software on your computer, but you still won’t have the files that used to be there.
 Thankfully, there are plenty of solutions to this problem that let you backup your Mac and keep all your files completely safe.
 These solutions aren’t just for major disasters.
 They’re also extremely useful on a day-to-day level, ensuring that all your files are protected from damage or accidental deletion.
 We’re going to have a look at some of the most effective backup options out there, telling you everything you need to know how to back up Mac computers and make the right decision for you.

 Why do I need to backup my Mac?
 The main reason to backup Mac is to ensure that all your files are kept completely safe.
 Obviously, this is important if you don’t want to risk losing everything to a hardware failure, or damage to your device.
 By backing up, you can ensure that replicas of your files are kept somewhere safe, where they can be retrieved when needed.
-The other good reason to backup a Mac is a risk that malware and viruses pose to your computer.
+The other good reason for Mac backup is a risk that malware and viruses pose to your computer.
 Many viruses damage files or essentially take your data hostage.

 By backing up, you can make sure that you are never at risk of losing important data in such an event.
 Backups are also extremely useful in terms of keeping hold of original files that you plan on making edits to.
 By holding onto a backup file, you can start from scratch if you make changes that aren’t ideal.
 Essentially, just about anyone can find use in Mac backup software.
 Whether you’re backing up to a separate drive, or storing everything in a cloud, making backups of your files is a useful failsafe, and can save a lot of trouble in the future.